Quick & Flavorful: Your 20-Minute Chicken Curry Guide

 Instructions

 - Heat oil in a large skillet over medium-high heat.
 Add the chopped onion and sauté until translucent and slightly golden, about 4 minutes.
-Stir occasionally to avoid burning.
+Stir frequently to prevent browning too quickly.

 - Add garlic and ginger, cooking for 1 minute until fragrant.
-This builds the aromatic base essential for a quick & flavorful chicken curry.
+This step creates a flavorful aromatic base that amplifies the spice oils.

 - Sprinkle in the cumin, coriander, turmeric, garam masala, and cayenne.
-Toast the spices gently, stirring constantly for about 30 seconds to release their oils and deepen their flavor.
+Toast the spices gently, stirring constantly for about 30 seconds to release their essential oils and deepen their flavor profile.

 - Add the chicken pieces to the pan, stirring well to coat each piece with the spiced onion mixture.
 Cook until the chicken is lightly browned on the outside, approximately 4 minutes.

 - Pour in the diced tomatoes with their juices.
 Stir to combine and bring to a simmer.
-Let it cook for 4 minutes, allowing the tomatoes to soften and the sauce to thicken slightly.
+Let it cook for 4 minutes, allowing the tomatoes to soften and the sauce to concentrate.

 - Pour in the coconut milk, stirring gently.
 Reduce the heat to medium-low and simmer until the curry thickens to a creamy consistency, about 3 more minutes.
 Season with salt to taste.